quatrope/astroalign/README.md

     >>> import astroalign as aa
     >>> aligned_image = aa.align_image(reference_image, image2transform)

-In this example image2transform will be interpolated by a transformation to coincide pixel to pixel with reference_img and stored in aligned_image.
+In this example image2transform will be interpolated by a transformation to coincide pixel to pixel with reference_image and stored in aligned_image.

 Sometimes, CCD defects can confuse the alignment.
 In cases where it's necessary you can mask out bad regions using a mask (True on bad) and pass a [numpy masked array](http://docs.scipy.org/doc/numpy/reference/maskedarray.html) that will ignore the masked pixels.